AI Context Window Comparison 2026: Token Limits by Model

 Understanding context windows and token limits is essential for building cost-effective, high-quality AI applications.
 The key takeaways:

-- Know your model's limits — Context windows range from 128K to 2M tokens
+- Know your model's live limits - Context windows vary by model version, endpoint, and account tier

 - Optimize your context - Use RAG, pruning, and summarization